Sombressoul/dyna/docs/Drafts/Holographic Projection Memory (HPM)/HPM - Chapter Q - Elimination of mathematical ambiguities (Q&A).md

 ### 11.4 Fixed Codebook Directions

-In codebook-based ray projection (Appendix E.8):
+In codebook-based ray projection (Chapter E.8):

 * The direction $\mathbf{v}_u$ is chosen from a fixed set ${\mathbf{v}_k}$
 * Index $k(u)$ is selected either by soft-attention or hard routing